LGBTQ+ Students Abroad

 • Watch out for entrapment campaigns.
 Police in some countries monitor websites, mobile apps, or meeting places, so be cautious connecting with the local community.

-Department of State LGBTI Travel Information
+Department of State LGB Travel Information